joseffie/gulp-joseffie-settings/README.md

 ` bem create -T pug `

 Detailed bem-tools-create documentation [is here](https://github.com/bem-tools/bem-tools-create)

+### Project pages
+- The project pages are located in the `src/pages` folder.
+  - Each page (including the main one) inherits one template `src/base/pug/base.pug`.
+  - Main page: `src/index.pug`.

+### Fonts
+- The fonts are located in the `src/fonts` folder.
+  - You can use otf, ttf, woff, woff2 formats.
+  - To compile the fonts, use the command `npm run fonts`.
+  - After using the command, in the `src/base/scss` folder will appear the `_fonts.scss` file.
+  - To use local fonts, don't forget to uncomment the 4th line in `src/base/scss/main.scss`.

 ### Creating SVG sprites
 For better performance of the final layout, SVG icon files are best combined into sprites.
 This is pretty easy to do here.